eugenepalovcak/restore/README.md

 # UCSF restore

-`restore` is a program for denoising cryogenic electron microscopy images with a neural network.
+`restore` is a program for denoising cryogenic electron microscopy images with a convolutional neural network.

 ## Requirements
 `restore` requires a Linux system with an NVIDIA GPU.